 New Relic vs Pingdom

 Pingdom emphasizes website-first monitoring (synthetics + RUM).
 New Relic includes those capabilities and extends into APM, infrastructure, logs, and business journey analytics, with 780+ integrations and OpenTelemetry support.
-If you need to correlate outside-in checks with backend services and infra—plus quantify business impact—New Relic offers a broader operational and product analytics view, provided you budget for the pricing model you choose.

 4. Dynatrace